DevCycleHQ/devcycle-docs/docs/home/feature-management/features-and-variables/feature-experimentation.md

 You've likely been doing "Experimentation" without knowing it.
 Whenever you release a new feature or service, compare the before and after (and during).
 When combined with Features, DevCycle can give direct metrics on a feature's performance during a release, allowing you to react and make changes accordingly.

 Of course, with this in mind, your team isn't restricted to a simple on or off approach.
-Using DevCycle, a team can have numerous variations which are released and tested at the same time, giving an even deeper view with more flexibility.
+Using DevCycle, a team can have numerous Variations which are released and tested at the same time, giving an even deeper view with more flexibility.

 ## Using Experimentation

 To run an experiment on any feature, all you need is two things:

-1. At least two variations served to your users
+1. At least two Variations served to your users
 2. At least one metric defined and attached to your feature

 ### Comparing Multiple Variations

 The primary concept of an experiment is the need to have at least two different experiences to compare performances.
 There are several ways in DevCycle to run multiple experiences for users.
 We go into depth on this in our [Targeting documentation](/docs/home/feature-management/features-and-variables/targeting-users).

-To get started with your first feature experiment, it is best to keep it simple and run a basic A/B test comparing two variations, one control and one treatment variation delivered randomly to all your users.
+To get started with your first feature experiment, it is best to keep it simple and run a basic A/B test comparing two variations, one control and one treatment Variation, delivered randomly to all your users.

-To set this up, create a targeting rule in Production that delivers to All Users and serves variations randomly with percentages set equally at 50% against your first Variation, and 50% against your second Variation.
+To set this up, create a targeting rule in Production that delivers to All Users and serves Variations randomly with percentages set equally at 50% against your first Variation, and 50% against your second Variation.

 ![Random Distribution 50/50](/feature-experiment-5050.png)